andrew/ultimate-awesome/README.md

 - [awesome-regex](https://github.com/slevithan/awesome-regex) - A curated collection of awesome regex tools, tutorials, libraries, etc.
 - [awesome-state](https://github.com/tnfe/awesome-state) - Collection of state management lib.
 - [awesome-drones-zh](https://github.com/apachecn/awesome-drones-zh) - 无人机资源汇总.
+- [awesome-golem](https://github.com/golemfactory/awesome-golem) - A community-curated list of awesome projects and resources related to the Golem peer-to-peer computational resources marketplace.
 - [Awesome-Shadow-Removal](https://github.com/GuoLanqing/Awesome-Shadow-Removal) - Collection of  recent shadow removal works, including papers, codes, datasets, and metrics.
 - [awesome-optimal-transport](https://github.com/kilianFatras/awesome-optimal-transport) - A list of awesome papers and cool resources on optimal transport and its applications in general!
 As you will notice, this list is currently mostly focused on optimal transport for machine learning topics.
 - [Pop_OS-Guide](https://github.com/mikeroyal/Pop_OS-Guide) - Pop!_OS Guide.
 Pop!_OS is an Operating System developed by System76.